New examples of topologically slice links: Sufficient conditions for -solvability

 Before proving Theorem \ref{Thm:nSolv}, we will fix the following notation for Sections \ref{Sec:nSolvability} and \ref{Sec:Sliceness}.

-Recall that having all pairwise linking numbers 0 is equivalent to the components of $\hat{J}$ bounding disjoint embedded surfaced in $B^4$.
-Fix the following notation: let $X$ be the trace of $\hat{J}$, let $\mu_i$ be fixed meridians of $\hat{J}$ in $M_{\hat{J}} = \partial X$ and $\F$ the natural multi-disk containing them (see Fig.\ \ref{Fig:StringLinkClosure}), let $\Sigma_i$ be disjoint embedded surfaces in $B^4$ bounded by the components of $J$, and $\hat\Sigma_i$ these surface capped off by the cores of the 2-handles in $X$.
+Recall that having all pairwise linking numbers 0 is equivalent to the components of $\hat{J}$ bounding disjoint embedded surfaces in $B^4$.
+Let $X$ be the trace of $\hat{J}$, let $\mu_i$ be fixed meridians of $\hat{J}$ in $M_{\hat{J}} = \partial X$ and $\F$ the natural multi-disk containing them (see Fig.\ \ref{Fig:StringLinkClosure}), let $\Sigma_i$ be disjoint embedded surfaces in $B^4$ bounded by the components of $J$, and $\hat\Sigma_i$ these surfaces capped off by the cores of the 2-handles in $X$.

 Notice that thickening the multi-disks $\E$ and $\F$ with subdisks deleted give handlebodies $\bbH \subset M_L = \partial W$ and $\I \subset M_J = \partial X$, respectively.
-Note that we can view $\I$ as $S^3 \setminus ((D^2 \times I) \cup \hat{J})$.
+Note that we can view $\I$ as $S^3 \setminus ((D^2 \times I) \cup \nu\hat{J})$.
 Let $N$ be the manifold obtained by gluing $X$ to $W$ via identifying $\bbH$ and $\I$ such that the natural meridians and longitudes of each are identified (see Fig.\ \ref{Fig:Solution} for a schematic picture).
 This gluing ``buries'' the two handlebodies that get identified inside the interior of the new 4-manifold.
 Moreover, the boundary of the new manifold is $M_P$.

 \begin{proof}[Proof of Theorem \ref{Thm:nSolv}] First assume $n \geq 1$.
 We will construct immersed surfaces in $W$ bounded by the $\eta_i$.
 The constructions for different $i$ are independent of one another (though the surfaces might intersect), so for each one, choose a basepoint for $W$ on $\eta_i$.
 Since $\eta_i\in\pi_1(W)^{(n)}$, it can be written as $\prod_k[\alpha_k,\beta_k]$ where $\alpha_k,\beta_k\in\pi_1(W)^{(n-1)}$.
 Choosing loops representing the $\alpha_k$ and $\beta_k$ gives a map of an annulus coming from a homotopy from $\eta_i$ to the product of the commutators of these representative loops, which we can turn into a map of a surface by doing appropriate identifications on the boundary.
-After possibly perturbing this map to be in general position, its images is an immersed surface $F_i$ in $W$ with boundary $\eta_i$.
+After possibly perturbing this map to be in general position, its image is an immersed surface $F_i$ in $W$ with boundary $\eta_i$.
 Cap off this surface in $X$ using the trivial disk bounded by the unknots $\mu_i$ in $S^3 \subset B^4 \subset X$ (recall that the gluing of $X$ and $W$ identifies $\eta_i$ and $\mu_i$).
 Notice that $F_i$ and $\hat\Sigma_i$ intersect geometrically once.

 The surfaces $\hat\Sigma_i$ are trivially framed since they come from properly embedded surfaces in $B^4$ capped off by core disks of 0-framed 2-handles.
 And we can arrange that the $F_i$ also be trivially framed by adding local kinks.